PankajThakur1651/modern_cpp/README.md

-# cpp_cmake
+# modern cpp features
-cmake for cpp projects
+This project demonstrates the use of modern cpp features